 Before construction of the Melvin H. Evans Center for Learning was finished in 1975, all classes on the St. Croix Campus were conducted in the Great House, a 19th century historic building that was originally the main house of a sugar cane plantation.
-Completely renovated in 2001, the Great House now includes the Office of the Provost, the Health Services Center, and Institutional Advancement.
+Completely renovated in 2001, the Great House now includes the Office of the President, Office of the Provost and the Health Services Center on the Albert A. Sheen Campus.
+Across from the Great House in Building B is the Office of Physical Plant and Maintenance.